sallynasrfields/burger/README.md

 * Navigate the the folder, burger.
 * Type in the command "npm install" in the Terminal.
 * Locate and run MySQL commands under "db" folder
-* Run comman "node server.js" in your terminal
+* Run command "node server.js" in your terminal
 * Enter localhost:3000 on your web browser.

 ### Screenshot of Application